Frequently Asked Questions

 If you would still like to explore the possibility of working with me, I encourage you to circle back in a few months… thanks for your patience!

-I am serving clients in the greater NYC area seeking in-person sessions, which are more conducive to the somatic (at times, even hands-on), experiential approaches I specialize in.
+My practice serves adults in the greater NYC area seeking in-person sessions, which are more conducive to the somatic (at times, even hands-on), experiential approaches I specialize in.

 Before we move forward with scheduling an initial meeting, I first like to have the opportunity to get a feel for one another with a complimentary, introductory call.
 Please complete the contact form to schedule a mutually convenient time for a brief (~15 min) phone call.
 I’ll be happy to answer any of your questions.